What are the future dates?

 Where does the race start and finish?

-- The race starts on S. Stadium Dr near the South End Zone side of Tiger Stadium.
-The event finishes on the 50-yard line of Tiger Stadium
+- The race starts and finishes on S. Stadium Dr near the South End Zone side of Tiger Stadium.
+TThe post race party will be held near the finish line on S. Stadium Dr.

 Will there be corrals?

-- There will be assigned start corrals according to running pace; you must start in your assigned corral.
+- There will be self-seeded start corrals according to running pace; you must start in the pace corral appropriate for you.